- Who are you?

 My academic and commercial software engineering career from that point—which ended up in the role of Principal Engineer developing pre-press applications for a well-known Yellow Pages publisher—probably won't be of much interest to readers of this website.
 What Edinburgh really did for me was introduce me to medieval and renaissance music, initially via the route of historical re-enactment activities, but eventually in a more formal capacity as a member of Chris Elmes' group Gaïta.
 These days my personal performance repertoire covers a wide range of European music from the ninth to the sixteenth centuries, but at its core are the early instrumental dances (saltarelli, istampitte and estampies), French, Italian and English Renaissance dances from the 15th and 16th centuries and, of course, the 13th century Cantigas de Santa Maria.

 Having left Edinburgh in 2010, I lived for four-and-a-half years in the green and cloudy north of Gran Canaria, where I made the most of the extended periods between paid software contracts to work full-time on this website.
-As of February 2015, I'm now back in the UK and based in the medieval Capital of the North, the beautiful historic city of York.
+As of February 2015, I'm now back in the UK and based in the beautiful historic town of Whitby, birthplace of English poetry and song.
 Whatever my location, I've been very happy to be able to continue my collaboration with Chris Elmes in bringing the Cantigas de Santa Maria to a wider range of performers.

 |Q.||Why this project?|